ava-labs/hypersdk/x/programs/rust/examples/token/README.md

 ## Overview
 The token program provides the following features:

-- Initialization of a token with a fixed supply.
+- Initialization of a token with a fixed supply
-- Ability to transfer tokens between accounts.
+- Ability to transfer tokens between accounts
-- Query balance of an account.
+- Query balance of an account
-- Mint coins to an address.
+- Mint coins to an address

 ## Testing
 HyperSDK programs can be tested with the VM simulator.
-To run our simulation tests first compile the simulator binary which requires the latest version of golang.
+To run our simulation tests, first compile the simulator binary which requires the latest version of golang.
 Review the source code of the `test_token_plan` located in `lib.rs` and use it as a template to build your own tests.